LSSTDESC/TJPCov/README.md

  - `pip install 'tjpcov[nmt]'` will install tjpcov, the minimal dependencies and the dependencies needed to use NaMaster.
- - `pip install 'tjpcov[mpi4py]'` will install, the minimal dependencies and the mpi4py library to use MPI parallelization. **Note** This will not work on NERSC; see [the NERSC docs](https://docs.nersc.gov/development/languages/python/parallel-python/#mpi4py-in-your-custom-conda-environment) for how to install there.
+ - `pip install 'tjpcov[mpi4py]'` will install, the minimal dependencies and the mpi4py library to use MPI parallelization. **Does not work on NERSC** (see above)
  - `pip install 'tjpcov[full]'` will install tjpcov and all dependencies